kollbaumc/KollbaumCapstone/README.md

 +   Data was fit.
 +   Different algorithms were judged on the accuracy of their prediction and their mean absolute errors.
 ### 5. Conclusions were made about which model performed best making predictions.
++   Random Forest performed the best on the data.
 ### 6. Visualizations were created to better illustrate our results.